milahu/layercake-template/README.md

 graphical interactive linear interpolation function generator

+this is an early version. in the [demo](https://milahu.github.io/ncs-analyzer/) you can

+* pan and zoom the graph
+* move the orange points to fit the interpolation function to the data scatterplot
+* change the `xDomain` between hue, chromaticness and blackness
+* change blackness and chromaticness
+* toggle normalization

 sample data: Natural Color System (NCS) compared to RGB HSL HSV color systems

 goal: find a piecewise linear approximation of the `ncs2rgb` and `rgb2ncs` function